 Webhooks can be used to customize the behavior of user actions in FotoWeb.
-For example, you can create a completely custom workflow by passing data about assets that are processed in FotoWeb to an external system that can parse the webhook data and in turn pick up the assets and process them in any way imaginable.
+For example, you can create a completely custom workflow by passing data about assets processed in FotoWeb to an external system that can parse the webhook data and pick up the assets and process them in any way imaginable.

 Some practical use cases for webhooks:

 - A webmaster decides on a new picture to be used as the banner on their website's homepage.
-All the webmaster needs to do is select a marker in FotoWeb to deliver the new picture to the CMS, and the website is updated with the new picture immediately.
+The webmaster must select a marker in FotoWeb to deliver the new picture to the CMS, and the website is updated with the new picture immediately.

 - A user chooses a new product shot that they want to promote on the company Facebook page.
 By selecting a marker or running an action, they trigger a webhook from FotoWeb that communicates with the zapier.com middleware web service and posts the picture on the Facebook page within a few seconds.
 A comment is extracted from the asset's metadata and added to the post to describe it on Facebook.

 Using webhooks with middleware

 Several online services exist that allow you to create any number of integrations using webhooks.
 One of these services is Zapier, which allows you to create an integration with a several online services.
 For example, Zapier can be used receive a webhook and store the associated asset in Dropbox, add asset metadata to a spreadsheet in Google Drive, post a preview of the asset on a WordPress blog, and so on.

 Note: Zapier customer data is sent to and stored in the United States.